projectacrn/acrn-hypervisor/tools/acrntrace/README.rst

 -h			print this message
--i period		specify polling interval in milliseconds [1-999] -c			clear the buffered old data
+-i period		specify polling interval in milliseconds [1-999] -t			max time to capture trace data (in second)
+-c			clear the buffered old data
 -r			minimal amount (in MB) of free space kept on the disk
 			before acrntrace stops